Insurer Lancashire expects limited claims payout from Harvey

 Lancashire, the third-biggest Lloyd's of London listed insurer by market capitalization, also writes business via its Cathedral unit, which gives it access to the Lloyd's [SOLYD.UL] market.

-"On their (Cathedral's) treaty account, it's difficult to say if there will be any claims at all because there isn't a big wind exposure here, it's more of flood," Creagh-Coen said.
+"On their (Cathedral's) treaty account, it's difficult to say what any claims will be," Creagh-Coen said.

 Lancashire's shares, which have fallen 2.7 percent since the last day of market activity before the storm, were up 0.9 percent at 665 pence at 1146 GMT. (http://bit.ly/2x3REzK)

-(Reporting by Noor Zainab Hussain in Bengaluru; editing by Carolyn Cohn and Susan Thomas)
+(Reporting by Noor Zainab Hussain in Bengaluru; editing by Carolyn Cohn, Susan Thomas and Jane Merriman)